| I read an article recently about a home improvement con

 acts only in ways deemed best for ones self, any untoward results can only be

+someone elses fault.
 Students must commit to broadening their own understanding of ethical issues by seeking

 to better understand the ideas of others.
 This is not easy since in most instances